alvincjin/Niagara/README.md

 ## Machine Learning

-### Alternating Least Squares (ALS) Algorithm
+### Alternating Least Squares (ALS)
+ALS is a kind of Collaborative Filtering Algorithms.
+It can be used to build a recommendation engine :
-Collaborative Filtering Algorithms: Deciding that two users may both like the same song because they play many other same songs.
+Deciding that two users may both like the same restaurants because they review many other same restaurants.